 The history of #Ahmadiyya in #Jamaica seems to have started around 2010, by 2011, the Ahmadiyya Community had built their first and only temple, Mahdi Mosque in Old Harbour.

 In 2015 Ahmadiyya Movement sent a delegation from Canada to hold marketing events in Jamaica.
-They also sent a young murrabi, Umair Khan, in fact, he explained the Ahmadiyya jalsa as an event wherein the women of the jamaat look like bollywood actresses and dress as such. (see it here on tik tok too).
+They also sent a young murrabi, Umair Khan (See 10:53 time stamp), in fact, he explained the Ahmadiyya jalsa as an event wherein the women of the jamaat look like bollywood actresses and dress as such. (see it here on tik tok too).
 Umair Khan was working as the missionary-in-charge in 2015, not anymore.

 There is only one Ahmadiyya employee aka missionary, his name is Tariq Azeem Sahib, President and Missionary-in-Charge, Jamaat-e-Ahmadiyya Jamaica.
 By 2022, we estimate that there are barely 1-5 Ahmadi’s in the entire country.
 They recently held a Jalsa (2022), wherein mostly guests were in attendance.

 This temple was built in 2011.
 The Port Maria Islamic Center in Saint Mary and the Ahmadiyya Mahdi Mosque in Old Harbour.